CodeByHarri/Incident-Response-and-Threat-Hunting/README.md

 ## Operations

 The Operations directory includes queries related to operational tasks such as identifying similar incidents and tuning analytics for improved detection and response capabilities.

-## Contributing

-Contributions to this repository are welcome.
-Please follow the [contribution guidelines](CONTRIBUTING.md) to submit your contributions.

-## License

-This repository is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README further to match any additional details or specific guidelines you have for the repository.